lasso-js/lasso/README.md

-Raptor Optimizer
+RaptorJS Optimizer
 ==================

-The Raptor Optimizer allows you to easily share JavaScript code between the client and server while also providing first-level support for optimally delivering JavaScript, CSS, images and other assets to the browser.
+The RaptorJS Optimizer allows you to easily share JavaScript code between the client and server while also providing first-level support for optimally delivering JavaScript, CSS, images and other assets to the browser.

 This tool offers many different optimizations such as a bundling, lazy loading, compression and fingerprinted resource URLs.
-Plugins are provided to support pre-processors and compilers such as Less, Stylus and Raptor Templates.
+Plugins are provided to support pre-processors and compilers such as Less, Stylus and Marko.
 This developer-friendly tool does not require that you change the way that you already code and can easily be adopted by existing applications.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->